The Village in the Jungle: Background

 Leonard Woolf worked for the British Ceylon Civil Service in Sri Lanka for seven years after graduating from Cambridge University in 1904.
 In Cambridge Woolf had met and befriended members of the Bloomsbury Group.
 He became Assistant Government Agent in Hambantota District, dealing with a variety of administrative and judicial issues.
 The district he was in charge of had a population of 100,000 people.
 Books he took with him to Sri Lanka included the complete works of Voltaire.
 Woolf also kept a comprehensive diary while there, and later said that his experiences in the country led to him adopting liberal political views and becoming an opponent of imperialism.
 He wrote The Village in the Jungle, his first novel, after he returned from Sri Lanka to England in 1911 while he was courting his future wife Virginia Stephen.
-He dedicated the novel to her.........
+He dedicated the novel to her.

 Plot

-The novel describes the lives of a poor family in a small village called Beddagama (literally, "The village in the jungle") as they struggle to survive the challenges presented by poverty, disease, superstition, the unsympathetic colonial system, and the jungle itself.
-The head of the family is a farmer named Silindu, who has two daughters named Punchi Menika and Hinnihami.
+The novel describes the lives of a poor family in a small village called Beddegama (literally, "The village in the jungle") as they struggle to survive the challenges presented by poverty, disease, superstition, the unsympathetic colonial system, and the jungle itself.
+The head of the family is a farmer named Silindu, who has two daughters called "Punchi Menika" and "Hinni hami".
 After being manipulated by the village authorities and a debt collector, Silindu is put on trial for murder.